Signing up your apprentice or trainee

-Your AAC checks the Contract and Summary Training Plan and submits them to the Department of Industry - State Training Services for approval.
+- Your ANP checks the Contract and Summary Training Plan and submits them to the Department of Industry - Training Services NSW for approval.

 - Training may start from the commencement date of the apprenticeship.

-State Training Services will send you a letter advising of approval of the apprenticeship/traineeship.
+- Training Services NSW will send you a letter advising of approval of the apprenticeship/traineeship.